e-flux-platform/chargestation/README.md

 ### Deployment

-deployment to staging happens automatically when pushing to `master`.
+Deployment to staging happens automatically when pushing to `master`.

+To deploy to production:

 to deploy to production:
 - Grab the hash of the image that you want to deploy from https://quay.io/repository/road/chargestation?tab=tags